luisdavim/dotfiles/files/config/nvim/README.md

 ======================
 - If a plugin fails to build (blink.cmp), check the build logs.
 The config uses vim.system and notifies on success/failure.
 - If Treesitter parser installation hangs or does not start — ensure git and network connectivity and that your Neovim's stdpath('data') folder is writable.
-- If LSP servers are not present, run :Mason to open mason UI and install servers; mason-lspconfig is configured to ensure several servers.
+- If LSP servers are not present, run `:Mason` to open mason UI and install servers; mason-lspconfig is configured to ensure several servers.
 - If LSP functionality isn't working for a server, check mason get_installed servers and logs to see if they've been configured.
 The config calls vim.lsp.config(server, config) for each installed server from mason-lspconfig.
 - The config uses many autocommands and buffer-local settings in on_attach; if a feature like inlay hints doesn't show up, make sure the server advertises textDocument/inlayHint capability.
-- Spelling: ToggleAutroSave is intentionally the command name in the config; if you prefer ToggleAutoSave you can rename it in the config and update usages.
+- Spelling: ToggleAutoSave is intentionally the command name in the config; if you prefer ToggleAutoSave you can rename it in the config and update usages.

 Extending / Personalizing
 =========================